maxhbr/LDBcollector/md/Unicode-DFS-2015.md

                                 "name": "Present the executable generated from the modified source code" }
                         ],
-                        "_str": "Description: Related documentation should be treated in the same way as software.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribute the obtained object code (Redistribute the code as it was obtained)\n- Distribution of Modified Source Code\n- Distribute the object code generated from the modified source code\n- Selling Software\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n- Distribute the executable generated from the modified source code\n- Publish the modified source code.\n- Present the object code generated from the modified source code.\n- Present the executable generated from the modified source code\n\nConditions:\nOlConditionTreeLeaf (OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/179\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/179\", _condition_conditionType = OBLIGATION, _condition_name = Include a copyright notice, list of terms and conditions, and disclaimer contained in such software, _condition_description = })\n\n", "conditions": {
+                        "_str": "Description: Related documentation should be treated in the same way as software.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribute the obtained object code (Redistribute the code as it was obtained)\n- Distribution of Modified Source Code\n- Distribute the object code generated from the modified source code\n- Selling Software\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n- Distribute the executable generated from the modified source code\n- Publish the modified source code.\n- Present the object code generated from the modified source code.\n- Present the executable generated from the modified source code\n\nConditions:\nOlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/179\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/179\", _condition_conditionType = OBLIGATION, _condition_name = Include a copyright notice, list of terms and conditions, and disclaimer contained in such software, _condition_description = }\n\n", "conditions": {
                             "name": "Include a copyright notice, list of terms and conditions, and disclaimer contained in such software", "type": "OBLIGATION"